Elliott Smith: Musical style and influences

-Smith respected and was inspired by many artists and styles, including the Beatles, Big Star, the Clash, the Who, Led Zeppelin, the Kinks, Pink Floyd, Rush, Bauhaus, Elvis Costello, Oasis, Television, Motown and flamenco records, AC/DC, Hank Williams, and Scorpions.
-Smith claimed to listen exclusively to selected albums (such as The Marble Index by Nico) for months.
-Sean Croghan, a former roommate of Smith's, said that Smith "listened almost exclusively to slow jams" in his senior year at college.
-Smith also took inspiration from novels, religion, and philosophy.
-He liked classic literature, especially Samuel Beckett, T.S.
-Eliot, and Russian novelists such as Fyodor Dostoyevsky.
+Smith respected and was inspired by many artists and styles, including the Beatles, Big Star, the Clash, the Who, Led Zeppelin, the Kinks, Pink Floyd, Rush, Bauhaus, Elvis Costello, Oasis, Television, Motown and flamenco records, AC/DC, Hank Williams, Scorpions, Fugazi, and Built to Spill.
 Smith mentioned his admiration for Bob Dylan in several interviews, citing him as an early influence.
 He once commented: "My father taught me how to play 'Don't Think Twice, It's All Right'.
 I love Dylan's words, but even more than that, I love the fact that he loves words."
 Smith covered Dylan's "When I Paint My Masterpiece" several times in concert.
+Smith also had an early connection to classical music, recalling that he was playing works by Sergei Rachmaninoff after only a year of piano lessons as a child.

 Smith has also been compared to folk singer Nick Drake, due to his fingerpicking style and vocals.
 Darryl Cater of AllMusic called references to "the definitive folk loner" Drake "inevitable", and Smith's lyrics have been compared to those in Drake's minimalist and haunting final album.